FTBpro/count-von-count/README.md

 each `post` is written by a `user` who is the author, and the post "belongs" to a `team`.

 ### Simple Count
-   when a `post` gets read, we want to increase a counter for the post's `author` (an `author` is basically a `User` of our site), so we know how many reads that user got. here is the config file:
+   When a `post` gets read, we want to increase the number of reads the `author` has received.
    ```JSON
    {
      "reads": {